Robert Ballard Long: Early life

-Following his arrival, Long spent time as aide-de-camp to General Sir William Pitt who commanded the defences of Portsmouth and the friendship between the two men served Long well in his future career.
-By the middle of 1796 Long had again transferred however, joining the Hanoverian Army first as a non-serving officer in the York Rangers and then in command of the Hompesch Mounted Riflemen with a commission he purchased from Baron Hompesch himself for £2,000.
-This regiment was amongst those dispatched under Sir John Moore in putting down the Irish Rebellion of 1798, Long serving in the town of Wexford.
+Following his arrival in England, Long served as an aide-de-camp to General Sir William Augustus Pitt, who commanded the shore defences at Portsmouth.
+A friendship developed between the two men, which would serve Long well in his future career.
+In mid-1796, Long was transferred to the Hanoverian Army, first as an officer in the York Rangers and then as a lieutenant colonel in the Hompesch Mounted Riflemen with a commission he purchased from Baron Hompesch himself for £2,000.
+His regiment was amongst those dispatched under Sir John Moore to suppress the Irish Rebellion of 1798, with Long serving in the town of Wexford.

-At the conclusion of the rebellion, Long served with the York Hussars, another Hanoverian cavalry unit, at Weymouth until the Peace of Amiens.
+Following the suppression of the rebellion, Long was transferred to the York Hussars, another Hanoverian cavalry unit, at Weymouth, Dorset, serving in the unit until the 1802 Peace of Amiens.
 Long spent the peace studying at the Senior Division of the new Royal Military College at High Wycombe, where he became friends with its lieutenant-governor John Le Marchant, and at the return of war joined the 16th Light Dragoons as a lieutenant colonel, transferring to the 15th Light Dragoons in 1805 under the Duke of Cumberland.
 It was with this regiment that Long caused the first of his many upsets, almost immediately falling out with his superior officer.
 The situation deteriorated so much that the two both attempted to command the regiment without consulting each other, resulting in years of arguments and hostility between the two.
 Part of the friction was due to Long's objection to Cumberland's penchant for excessive corporal punishments, such as 'picketing.'

 Long was with the regiment for two years during which time it was remodelled as a hussar formation.
 Eventually the name too changed, becoming the 15th 'King's' Light Dragoons (Hussars).

 Long is mentioned frequently in the anonymously authored book "Jottings from my Sabretasch."
 The author, a troop sergeant of the 15th Light Dragoons, looked upon Long as a peerless commander.
 He ascribed virtually all of the superiorities of organisation or training that he claimed for his regiment, over the rest of the British cavalry, to Long's initiatives when in command.